Khachik001/STE/Terragrunt/README.md

 The EKS (Amazon Elastic Kubernetes Service) module in this project allows you to create and manage Kubernetes clusters on AWS.
 This documentation outlines the key details, input variables, and dependencies for the EKS module.

 ### Module Details

-Here are some essential details about the EKS module:

 | Detail           | Description                                       |
 |------------------|---------------------------------------------------|